 Police Community Support Officers (PCSOs)

-Detaining a person, in certain circumstances, until a police officer arrives.
+- Detaining a person until an officer arrives.

-Providing support at large public gatherings, such as sport events and public demonstrations.
+- Making people feel safe at large public gatherings such as sporting events and public demonstrations.

 Do you fit the bill?

 If you care about communities, and respect the differences that make them unique, then this could be the role for you.

 You will be given all the training necessary to perform the role of a PCSO - but will need to have the following skills or experience :

 - Have a proven range of effective communication skills

 - Be willing to be proactive to resolve community issues

 - Be able to provide reassurance to the public